Annuity Growth Rate Guarantees

 In our last article, we looked at crediting methods, and you may remember that in Fixed Index Annuities gains lock in at the end of each crediting period.
 With another type of income rider, your highest daily income value is automatically recorded and locked in – you don’t have to wait until the end of the crediting period.
 This feature can be especially attractive when the market is very volatile… as you can see in this example.

 Keep in mind, your annuity’s income value is just half the equation when it comes to calculating how much your income checks will be.
 When you are ready to start your lifetime income payments, the insurance company takes your income benefit value and multiplies it by the payout factor specified in your contract.
 In our next article, we’ll take a closer look at payout factors and how they can have a big impact on your retirement future.

 This blog series on retirement annuities is part of our 8-part video series called “Securing Your Retirement Future.”
 Our videos are designed to help you learn everything you need to know about annuities––from fixed index annuity basics to more advanced topics such as annuity payout rates, the various types of crediting methods, principal protection, and much more.

 To sign up for the video series, simply click on the banner below, fill out the form, and gain instant access to view the videos at your convenience.

-If you have any questions, we are here to help.
+If you have any questions about the average annuity growth rate, we are here to help.
 Give us a call at (972) 473-4700, or you can schedule a face-to-face appointment here if you are planning to be in the Dallas/Fort Worth area.